smartconnect-eu/SmartSIP-SDK-Libraries-and-Examples/README.md

 </pre>

 #### How Custom Parameters Work:
-* SIP Headers: These parameters are injected into the SIP INVITE message as custom X-Headers (e.g., X-ticket-id: 12345).
+* SIP Headers: These parameters are injected into the SIP message as custom Headers
-* Server-Side Access: Your SIP Proxy or PBX can read these headers to route the call intelligently or display information to an agent.
+* Server-Side Access: Your SIP Proxy or PBX can read these headers
 * Format: Keys and values should be standard strings.
 Avoid using special characters or very long strings to stay within SIP packet size limits.

 ---